 If you’ve ever tasted what’s known as “government cheese,” you won’t soon forget it.
 Its flavor was described as somewhere between Velveeta and American cheese and smacked of humiliation or gratitude for the people who couldn’t afford not to eat it.
-Its color, an almost neon orange, was eye-catching.
+Its color, a pale orange, was eye-catching.
 And it came in iconic stacks of five-pound blocks that made it immediately clear it wasn’t your standard cheddar or Camembert.

 The cheese, distributed by a federal program during a time of volatile milk production in the 1980s recession, is iconic to this day, forming fraught memories among those who had to eat it and those who never got a taste.